About Our Teaching Artists

 Kylie Proudfoot-Payne is a resident of Barbour County and graduate of Davis & Elkins College with a BA in psychology/human services and art education.
 She is a landscape painter and dabbles in a variety of different art mediums including conceptual and installation artwork.
-Kylie prefers to focus as a teaching artist on the elements of art with a scientific perspective while strengthening the students drawing and perceptual skills.
-She also teaches enviornmental oberservation and enviornmental installation art in The Earth & the Arts Program with ArtsBank.
+Kylie prefers to focus as a teaching artist on the elements of art with a scientific perspective while strengthening the students drawing and perceptual skills through STEAM programming.
+She also teaches enviornmental observation and enviornmental installation art in The Earth & the Arts Program with ArtsBank.

 Kevin Woodcock is a professional artist, printmaker, and adjunct professor at Davis & Elkins College.
 He is the print shop manager at The Art Medium Company, a local commercial art firm, and has a BA from West Virginia University and an MFA from Louisiana State University.
 In his ArtsBank classes, Kevin introduces high school students to various techniques of printmaking.
 His elementary students learn painting, drawing, and simple print techniques.
 He also teaches watercolor and enviornmental observation in The Earth & the Arts Program with ArtsBank.

 Previous TeachING ARTISTs

 - Carrie and Michael Kline are award-winning musicians and historians in the oral tradition.
 Michael holds a Ph.
-D. in folklore from Boston University and Carrie an M.A. in American studies from Syracuse University.
+D. in folklore from Boston University and Carrie a M.A. in American studies from Syracuse University.
 Students learn the value of oral history and Appalachian culture by interviewing and interacting with the elderly.
 For more information visit their website www.folktalk.org